Apsu/Canary/README.md

 q j v d k x h / , .
 ```

-This variation has been modified from the Row Stagger base layout by rotating the keys that are harder to reach on Ortho (`G` and `M`) up to home-row, and rotating the other index keys up or down to compensate, based on letter frequency and also affinity of common sequences such that row skips are minimized as much as possible.
+This variation has been modified from the Row Stagger base layout by rotating the keys that are harder to reach on Ortho (`G` and `M`) up to home-row, and rotating the other index keys up or down to compensate, based on letter frequency and also affinity of common sequences, such that row-skips are minimized as much as possible.

 ---